 I worked in Television Network Operations for decades.
-After TV, I worked for the City of New York.
 I have since retired.
 I now have the time I need to devote to writing more often and more seriously.

-I write fiction, generally aimed at the Women's Market, but also for other genres as well, so as not to limit myself.
-I have written a number of short stories and I have completed my next novel "A Love To Die For."
+I like to write Literary fiction, generally aimed at the Women's Market, but also in other genres as well, so as not to limit myself.
+I have written a number of short stories and I have completed my novel "A Love To Die For."

 - I came in 4th place in a short story competition by Wingless Dreamer.
 My story was published in the Wingless Dreamer short story compilation, "Writer's of Tomorrow" published May 2021.